 Real Time Gross Settlement Systems (RTGS) - Real-Time Gross Settlement (RTGS) Systems are specialist funds transfer systems where money or securities transfers take place from one bank to any other bank in real-time and on a gross basis, so settled on a one-to-one basis without a wait time or bundling with any other transaction.

 Real-Time Payments Screening - Real-Time Payments Screening refers to the process of quickly and continuously analyzing financial transactions in real-time to identify and prevent potentially fraudulent, illegal, or high-risk activities.
-This screening process is typically employed by financial institutions and payment service providers to ensure the security and integrity of their payment systems.
+This screening process is typically employed by financial institutions and payment service providers to ensure the security and integrity of their payment systems, but also to identify and block transactions from sanctioned parties.

 Real-Time Processing - Real-Time Processing is data processing occurring as a user inputs a command or data.